Extension of monotone operators and Lipschitz maps invariant for a group of isometries: Extension of monotone operators and Lipschitz maps invariant by a group of isometries

 The proper domain $\dom(\Aa)\subset \cY$ of $\Aa$ is just the projection on the first component of (the graph of) $\Aa.$ A monotone operator $\Aa$ is maximal if any monotone operator in $\cY\times \cY^*$ containing $\Aa$ coincides with $\Aa.$

 In order to address the extension problem of monotone operators $\Aa \subset \cY \times \cY^*$ invariant by the action of a group of isometric isomorphisms, it is crucial to have some explicit formula providing a maximal extension of $\Aa$.
 In this respect, the characterization of monotone and maximal monotone operators by means of suitable ``contact sets'' of convex functionals in $\cY\times \cY^*,$ started with the seminal paper \cite{Fitzpatrick88} and further developed in a more recent series of relevant contributions (see e.g.~\cite{MlT01,Burachik-Svaiter03,Penot04,Penot04cras,Ghoussoub08,Visintin17} and the references therein), and the kernel averaging operation developed by \cite{BauWang2009} provide extremly powerful tools, that we are going to quickly recall in the next section.
 We will also show how to slightly improve this construction in order to obtain an explicit formula providing a maximal extension of $\Aa$ whose domain is contained in the closed convex hull of $\dom(\Aa)$.
+In this connection, we mention that the existence of a maximal extension of $\Aa$ with the desired above-mentioned optimality for the domain can be deduced by \cite{B07}, thanks to the correspondence revealed by Minty between monotone operators and \emph{firmly nonexpansive mappings}.
+Indeed, \cite{B07} uses the Fitzpatrick function to prove the Kirszbraun-Valentine extension theorem for firmly non-expansive mappings with optimal range localization.
+However, part of the proof still relies on Zorn's Lemma and it is not entirely constructive.